slay419/Slackr/acceptance.md

 -	Users who previously joined that channel will no longer see it in their list of channels joined

 As a user I want the ability to invite other users to my channel so that I can collaborate with them
-- Can invite a particular user to a channel created by the current logged in user.
+- A user within a channel can interact with a button to invite a user that has not joined yet
+- The user will be able to input a specific user's ID when activated
+- The other user will be automatically joined to the channel
+- The other member will not have any owner or admin privileges within the channel unless they are the owner of Slackr
+- The other member will be able to interact with the channel as if they joined themselves
+- The other member will be included in a list of members

 As a user I want the ability to view details on a channel I am part of so that I can get a summary of it
-- Can view details about any channel the user is currently a member of
+- Channel details will be displayed within the channel at the top of the page
+- There are two separate lists displayed: Owner and Member lists
+- The information will be automatically updated when a new member joins or leaves

 As a user I want the ability to see past messages so that I can recollect information
-- Can view 50 most recent messages from channel user is a member of
+- There is a history button that will list a maximum of 50 messages previously sent to the channel
+- The list of messages will be ordered from newest to oldest
+- If there are less than 50 messages, it will show all of them
+- If there are more than 50 messages, it will show only the most recent 50

 ## Messages functions